 Hilton Honors™ Card from American Express vs. Marriott Rewards® Premier Credit Card

-For travelers who prefer the Marriott brand, the Marriott Rewards® Premier Credit Card offers another easy way to gain a large chunk of bonus points quickly after opening an account.
-Plus, cardholders can add another 7,500 bonus points once their first authorized user makes a purchase with the card within the first three months of the account opening.
+For travelers who prefer the Marriott brand (or SPG hotels), the Marriott Rewards® Premier Credit Card offers another easy way to gain a large chunk of bonus points quickly after opening an account.
+Plus, cardholders can add another 7,500 bonus points once they add their first authorized user and make a purchase with the card within the first three months of the account opening.

-Earning the introductory 80,000 hotel points is a nice perk for those signing up the for Marriott Rewards® Premier Credit Card, but users must spend $3,000 within the first three months to receive the bonus, a higher spending requirement than with the Hilton Honors™ Card from American Express
+Earning the introductory 100,000 bonus points is a nice perk for those signing up the for Marriott Rewards® Premier Credit Card, but users must spend $5,000 within the first three months to receive the bonus, a higher spending requirement than with the Hilton Honors™ Card from American Express

 Marriott Rewards® Premier Credit Card users can gain points by purchasing airline tickets though, which is a nice incentive not offered by the Hilton Honors™ Card from American Express.
-Also, while there is an annual fee of $85 with the Marriott Rewards® Premier Credit Card, cardholders also enjoy a free night stay at a Marriott property each year after your account anniversary; that perk alone likely offsets the annual fee.
+Also, while there is an annual fee of $85 with the Marriott Rewards® Premier Credit Card, cardholders also enjoy a free night stay at a category 1-5 hotel each year after your account anniversary; that perk alone likely offsets the annual fee.

 Hilton Honors™ Card from American Express vs. Premier Rewards Gold Card from American Express